Strategy11/formidable-forms/readme.txt

 * PRO: Added multiple-select to data from entries dropdowns
 * PRO: Added more info to the form settings sidebar
 * PRO: Resolved conflict between ajax submit and plugins/themes with whitespace in php files
-* PRO: Fixed template export to properly serialize and escape for multiple choice fields
+* PRO: Fixed form template export to properly serialize and escape for multiple choice fields

 = 1.06.09 =
 * DROPPED PHP4 SUPPORT.
 Do not update if you run PHP4.